joemellin/nReduce/README.md

 > RAILS_ENV=production PIDFILE=./tmp/pids/resque.pid BACKGROUND=yes QUEUE=* bundle exec rake environment resque:work

 ### Whenever
-For sending periodic emails (see config/schedule.rb).
+For sending periodic emails to remind everyone to check in (see config/schedule.rb).
 To write the tasks to the crontab on the server:
 > bundle exec whenever -w

 ### Rmagick